Kurrowah: History

 During the 1880s Brisbane had grown spectacularly.
 The population more than doubled to over 90,000 in 1891, primarily due to immigration.
 This stimulated building activity, municipal organisation, provision of amenities and services, and cultural and leisure outlets.
 The number of inhabited dwellings almost doubled between 1881 and 1891, from 5,814 to 10,321.
 Aided by the requirement of the Undue Subdivision of Land Prevention Act 1885, which enforced a minimum allotment size, this population increase caused Brisbane to overshoot its boundaries, growing along the lines of transport (railway, road, tram and omnibus routes which were dictated by the hilly topography of the area) until the town coalesced with its fringe settlements transforming them into suburbs.

 By the beginning of the twentieth century, Brisbane was the largest administrative, commercial and industrial centre in Queensland.
 Two-thirds of the colony's imports were unloaded onto Brisbane wharves.
 Administration had become centralised and risen in importance with the expansion of government services.
 The number of civil servants (excluding teachers) had increased, many of whom were located in Brisbane.
 Increasingly private organisations were established in, or relocated to, Brisbane, centralising control there.
 With its population of 119,428 in 1901 the city had a sophistication and diversity not found elsewhere in Queensland.

 In February 1909 the Queensland Figaro reported that "Mr Frank Brodribb has purchased 'Linden', Gladstone Road, a handsome residence with charming grounds, occupied for some time by Mr and Mrs Pickworth.
 Mr Brodribb with his family will shortly take up residence there".
 Titles show that the 2 acre property was purchased in his wife's name, Jessie Scott Brodribb, in November 1908.

 The Brodribb family was part of Brisbane's upper stratum of society, which at this time still comprised graziers, leading businessmen and professional men.
-Frank Kenric Brodribb was the son of Darling Downs property-owner Francis Claudius Brodribb, whose sheep station, "Kurrowah", was located between Millmerran and Cecil Plains.
+Frank Kenric Brodribb was the son of Darling Downs property-owner Francis Claudius Brodribb, whose sheep station, "Kurrowah", was located between Millmerran and Cecil Plains (now the locality of Kurrowah).
 The elder Brodribb died in 1904 leaving a considerable estate, including his station, in trust for his four daughters and only son.
 Frank K Brodribb appears to have owned other properties in Brisbane, including a house in Bower Street off Gladstone Road in 1916 and, until its sale in 1917, a commercial building in Queen Street, Brisbane, occupied by the Union Bank of Australia.
 Jessie Brodribb was a daughter of early Queensland settler and builder John Campbell.
 The couple married in September 1904 at St Andrews Anglican Church, South Brisbane.
 They resided in the vicinity of Dutton Park from about 1908 after moving from Toowoomba.

 By 18 February 1909 the Brodribbs were in residence at 'Linden'.
 They quickly renamed the residence 'Kurrowah' and their second son was born there in July of that year.
 Social occasions and fund-raising events held at Kurrowah were often centred on the garden; with guest lists including the state's social elite.